 - robust training in anatomic and clinical pathology, in both basic and subspecialty fields, with graduated responsibility and preparation for independent practice

-- leadership skills that enable those who complete our program to stand out as competitive candidates for academic or community practice careers
+- leadership skills that enable those who complete our program to stand out as competitive candidates for careers in academic or community practice settings

-- a supportive and nurturing work environment that allows residents to reach their full potential, while achieving a sustainable work–life balance
+- a supportive and nurturing work environment that allows residents to reach their full potential, while maintaining a sustainable work–life balance

 How to Apply